Social Media Privacy Ranking 2024

 There are two main reasons that social media platforms received penalties under this criterion: hiding information about how long the platform holds onto user data after a deletion request is accepted, and the availability of information regarding how frequently it shares user data with governmental agencies and organizations.

-When it comes to government disclosures, our researchers penalized Pinterest, X (Twitter), Quora, and LinkedIn for withholding this information.
+When it comes to government disclosures, our researchers penalized Pinterest, X (Twitter), Quora, and Twitch for withholding this information.
 We also gave smaller penalties to Meta’s products for not providing product-specific disclosure rates, Reddit for not having a recent (H2 of 2023) report and, lastly, Telegram, which claims not to disclose user information, but has some news outlets making claims to the contrary2

-When it came to account deletion, Incogni’s researchers had to reach out to several of the platforms, Quora, Twitch, LinkedIn, Snapchat, and TikTok, to find out how long a user’s data is kept by the platform once account deletion has been requested.
+When it came to account deletion, Incogni’s researchers had to reach out to several of the platforms, Quora, Twitch, Snapchat, and TikTok, to find out how long a user’s data is kept by the platform once account deletion has been requested.
 This information was not discoverable through reasonable efforts, in the privacy policy or elsewhere.

 Telegram’s poor privacy policy also attracted some penalty points, as it lacked information about what data was collected and for what purposes.